kyriri/treinadev8-2shipping/README.md

 ### Features
 - [x] Authenticate users
-- [x] Admin can register, edit and delete a shipping company
+- [x] Admin can register, view, edit and delete a Shipping Company
-- [x] Admin can see a list of all shipping companies, and access their details
+- [x] User can edit some info about their own company
 - [ ] Shipping Company users can load their company's prices and delays
-- [ ] Admin can run a quote to choose a shipping company for a certain delivery
+- [x] Admin can request quotes and choose a shipping company for a certain delivery
-- [ ] Admin can create and destroy a service order to hire a shipping company
-- [ ] Shipping Company users can accept or reject service orders
+- [x] Shipping Company users can accept or reject service orders
 - [ ] Shipping Company users can create, edit and destroy their logistic outposts
 - [ ] Shipping Company users can create shipment updates for a certain package
 - [ ] Guest users can track a shipment with only a tracking code